jonathanschilling/fftw_tutorial/README.md

 All other elements are weighted by a factor of 2 and only the real part of the complex product of input Fourier coefficient and complex-valued basis function is actually computed.

-The backward transform from real space to Fourier space is comparably simple to implement:
+The forward transform from real space to Fourier space is comparably simple to implement:

 ```C
 for (int k = 0; k < nCplx; ++k) {